MazamaScience/MazamaTimeSeries/README.md

 # MazamaTimeSeries

 ```
-A suite of utility functions for working with environmental time
+Utility functions for working with environmental time series data from known
-series data from known locations.
-The compact data model is structured as a
+locations.
+The compact data model is structured as a list with two dataframes.
+A
-list with two dataframes.
-A 'meta' dataframe contains spatial metadata
+'meta' dataframe contains spatial and measuring device metadata associated with
-associated with known locations.
-A 'data' dataframe contains a 'datetime'
+deployments at known locations.
+A  'data' dataframe contains a 'datetime' column
-column followed by measurements made at each time.
+followed by measurements made at each time.
 ```

 ## Background

 This package supports data management activities associated with environmental time series collected at fixed locations in space.
 The motivating fields include both air and water quality monitoring where fixed sensors report at regular time intervals.

 ## Data Model